 Since a NuWave Oven has a larger capacity (10 quarts to air fryers’ six or below) and has triple combo cooking, you could theoretically prepare an entire meal.

 Yes, you could put an entire chicken and your veggie sides all together!

-When it comes to time, we’re going to consider two factors: preparation and cooking times.
 While both appliances are speedy, the NuWave inches ahead ever so slightly.

 To illustrate, we will consider chicken.
 According to the NuWave cookbook, a chicken breast will take about 8 minutes when on the HI setting.
 On the other hand, that same piece of meat will take almost 20 minutes in an air fryer.

 Understandably, a nearly 10-minute difference probably won’t impress you.
 Consider, though, your prep time.

 NuWave Oven does not require preheating, while the air fryer does.
 Preheating can add additional 10 minutes to your preparation time.